rahulr4/MultiImagePickerCropper2/README.md

     .getSingleMediaFiles() // Method to pick single media file .takeVideo() //Method to take a video.
 Default is image .setVideoDuration(10) // Works with video capture from camera.
 Duration in seconds .setVideoSize(3) // Works with video capture from camera.
+Size in MB .setVideoQuality(VideoQuality videoQualityEnum) // Set the video quality to low or high.
+Works with video capture from camera.
-Size in MB .fromGallery(); // Location Specific method.
+    .fromGallery(); // Location Specific method.
 Gallery or camera mediaFactory = MediaFactory.create().start(mediaBuilder);